milahu/qmake2cmake/README.md

 # Requirements

 * [Python 3.7](https://www.python.org/downloads/),
-* `pipenv` or `pip` to manage the modules.
+* `pip` to manage Python packages.

-## Python modules

-Since Python has many ways of handling projects, you have a couple of options to install the dependencies of the scripts:

-### Using `pipenv`

-The dependencies are specified on the `Pipfile`, so you just need to run `pipenv install` and that will automatically create a virtual environment that you can activate with a `pipenv shell`.

-### Using `pip`
+# Installation

+You can install the `qmake2cmake` package directly via `pip install qmake2cmake`.

+In case you are developing a new feature or want to install the latest repository version, do an editable build by running `pip install -e .`

+# Installation for contributors

-It's highly recommended to use a [virtual environment](https://docs.python.org/3/library/venv.html) to avoid conflicts with other packages that are already installed.
+For developers who want to contribute to `qmake2cmake`, we recommend using a [virtual environment](https://docs.python.org/3/library/venv.html) to avoid conflicts with other packages that are already installed.